 Kelina nodded, her face grim.
 She might have been sent only to study the problem, but it was clear now that the situation had progressed far beyond such tedious measures.
 “Sergeant Pitrick, one of your guardsmen will accompany Gouchen back to Merolate.
 They must warn the Prime of what has transpired here.”
 She turned back to the city.
 “The rest of us will go with Ebavin, and we will destroy this plague with fire before it can spread any further.”

 The guardsmen around her shifted and exchanged glances.
 Kelina caught Sergeant Pitrick’s gaze and held it.
 “Do you think I want to burn a city to the ground?
 That I relish the loss of life that will inevitably result?
 I studied humors my whole life so that I could heal people, not kill them.
 So that instead of relying on superstition and ancient rituals, people could take real, deliberate, rational steps to make their lives healthier and prevent bad humors.
 But sometimes…” she took a deep breath, and regretted it, almost gagging on the stench wafting from the dying city below.
-She steeled herself, and continued.
+She steeled herself and continued.
 “If whatever humors have infested Dervate City are allowed to spread to other cities, the whole Union could look like this.
 It must be stopped here, at any cost.
 The sacrifice of a few in this city will save an untold number of lives in the rest of the Union.”

 None of the guardsmen looked comfortable with this, despite her speech – for that matter, Kelina herself was not as confident in her decision as she asserted aloud – but none spoke to challenge her.
 Sergeant Pitrick designated Talim to accompany Gouchen back to Merolate, and they were lowered down the wall and seen on their way.
 Then, knowing that it was very likely she would not emerge from the walls again, Kelina allowed herself to be lowered into the stricken city, and the guardsmen accompanied her.

 Though he would never have admitted it to anyone, Talim was relieved Sergeant Pitrick had sent him back with Gouchen.
-There had been a sense about Dervate City that had rendered him queasy just standing atop the wall; it had been like peering into the innermost chamber of some horrid dungeon master, the ones who were expert at inflicting pain and keeping their subjects alive throughout.
+There had been a sense about Dervate City that had rendered him queasy just standing atop the wall; it had been like peering into the innermost chamber of some horrid dungeon master, the ones who were expert at inflicting pain and keeping their subjects alive and conscious throughout.
 Or maybe the city itself was one of the torturer’s subjects.
 Shaking his head as if the physical motion would dispel the dark thoughts and clear his mind to focus on driving the carriage, Talim glanced back at where Gouchen was sitting.
 The man had been scribbling intently upon a board for most of the morning, but now was slumped over, sleeping.

 Munching a stick of salted blummox jerky, Talim shivered slightly, though the day was warm, and looked up to see if a cloud has passed over the sun, but the sky was bright a clear.
 With a shrug for his own benefit, he tightened his traveling cloak about himself, and focused on driving the carriage.